 8 Reasons Parents Fail to Love Their Kids

-The issues past, present, and even future that limit parental love.
+Issues of the past, present, and even future can limit parental love.

 Posted Oct 07, 2015

 Parental love enhances the well-being and development of children.
 As such, “love” would be all that is nurturing and supportive of the evolution of a child’s unique personality.
 Conversely, it would be a distortion to define as “loving” those responses that are in any way detrimental to the child’s psychological growth, cause painful wounds to the child’s psyche, or predispose a lifetime of maladaptation and pain.

 Parental love includes genuine expressions of warmth—a smile or friendly look that conveys empathy and good humor; physical affection; respectful, considerate treatment; tenderness; a willingness to be a real person with the child as opposed to acting the role of “mother” or “father"; and a sensitive attunement and responsiveness to the child.
 Attuned parents have the ability to adjust the intensity and emotional tone of their responses to match their child’s feeling state and needs.
 During infancy, attuned interactions between a baby and its mother (or primary caregiver) are especially important because they provide the baby with the environment necessary for learning how to regulate emotions and for developing empathy.

 In my observation of families, I have noted countless examples of well-meaning parents engaging in behavior that is insensitive, misattuned, or harmful to their children, while earnestly believing that they love them and have their best interests at heart.
 These parents are telling the truth, although on a defensive level, when they tell their adult children who have been emotionally hurt that they loved them and did the best they could for them.
 It’s true: They did the best that they were capable of, but more often than not, they simply weren't able to really see their child as a separate person and meet his or her needs.
 No matter how well-intentioned, many people are unfortunately not prepared for the task of raising children.